Tales from the Darkside: Subsequent series and movie

 Tales from the Darkside executive producer Richard P. Rubinstein and his company Laurel would go on to make the horror anthology series Monsters, which premiered in 1988 and ran for three seasons, as well as Tales from the Darkside: The Movie, which was released theatrically in 1990.
-A sequel to the film was announced, but never made.
+A sequel to the film was announced, with the script to be written by McDowell and Gahan Wilson, but was put on indefinite hold in 1992.

 In November 2013, it was reported that Joe Hill, Alex Kurtzman, and Roberto Orci were developing a reboot of the series for The CW, with CBS Television Studios.
-In 2014, Hill said that he would serve as creative director, and guide the show.
-Added Hill, "Darkside is a loose reboot ...
-It tells stories about different characters.
-It also tells an ongoing story.
-I love the original Tales From The Darkside, The Outer Limits, and The Twilight Zone, but I think in a post-X-Files world there's really no room for a straight anthology show.
-There has to be more.
-I like stories that work like puzzle boxes, every episode is turning another facet.
-We have something a little like that in Darkside ... every episode is a different story but three or four episodes in, you're going, 'Wait a minute, these parts actually all go together, don't they?'"
+Heather Kadin, Mitch Galin and Jerry Golod were listed as executive producing for CBS.

+In 2014, Hill said that he would serve as creative director and guide the show.

+In February 2015, The CW gave the reboot a pilot order.
+Originally conceived as a half-hour summer 2015 series, it was changed for episodes to be an hour each.
+Bradley Buecker directed the pilot.
+Kris Lemche was cast as the only recurring character, Newman.

-In February 2014, The CW gave the reboot a pilot order.
-Shooting began on March 19 and wrapped on April 4.
-The CW did not pick up the series, however.
+Despite Hill's excitement over the completed filming in April 2015, The CW did not pick up the series.
 It then was offered to other networks unsuccessfully.

 In other media

 The book Tales from the Darkside: Volume One, published in 1988, consisted of stories and episode novelizations.

-Scripts written by Hill for the proposed reboot were adapted into a four-issue comic book series published in June 2016, followed by a collection of scripts in book form in October 2016.
+Scripts written by Hill for the proposed reboot were adapted into a four-issue comic book series, illustrated by Gabriel Rodriguez and published in June 2016, followed by a collection of scripts in book form, illustrated by Charles Paul Wilson III, published in October 2016.
 Both the comics and the book were released by IDW Publishing.

+A review of the first issue of the comic series in Rue Morgue noted that both the exposition at the beginning and the limit of twenty pages negatively impacted the tale.
+Svetlana Fedotov of Fangoria, however, said that the story took advantage of the new medium.
+She compared it to a morality tale in its handling of themes, but noted Hill's original expression as well as how the story addresses a contemporary issue much the way the original Tales do.
+She also praised Rodriguez's artwork and how he created both a personal and a broader terror.

+Used by others

+A review of the first issue of Sci-Fi and Fantasy Illustrated in 2010 stated that the story "borrows thematically and literally" from several other properties, including Tales from the Darkside season 3, episode 17: "Everybody Needs a Little Love," which was itself an adaptation.